Murder of Cheryl Keeton

-Cheryl Keeton (October 27, 1949 – September 21, 1986) was a Portland, Oregon lawyer who was found dead inside her Toyota van on the Sunset Highway (Oregon) by a passing motorist.
+Cheryl Keeton (October 27, 1949 – September 21, 1986) was a Portland, Oregon lawyer who was found dead inside her Toyota Van on the Sunset Highway by a passing motorist.
 Her husband, with whom she was embroiled in a divorce, was found guilty of murder.

 Background

 At the time of her death, she was going through a long bitter divorce and custody battle over her three sons with her husband, Bradly Morris Cunningham.
 A trial that followed her 1986 murder inspired true crime writer, Ann Rule, to write her 1995 best seller, Dead By Sunset.
-Cheryl Keeton was interred in Bunker Hill Cemetery located in Cowlitz County, Washington (U.S. state).
+Cheryl Keeton was interred in Bunker Hill Cemetery located in Cowlitz County, Washington.

 Murder

 Bradly Morris Cunningham (born 1948) was found guilty of murder and was admitted into the Oregon State Penitentiary on January 9, 1995 and is serving a life sentence.
 Since his incarceration, Bradly wrote and published an ebook titled "Ann Rule Deconstructed".
 The copyright is 2013.
 In his ebook, Bradly accused Ann Rule of being a liar and of exaggerating with regards to her "Dead By Sunset" book.